 If you have recently received an inheritance, you may be grieving the death of a loved one and experiencing a significant change in your finances at the same time.
-You may have feelings about what you have received including the wish to preserve the inheritance, prudently incorporate the inheritance into your finances, navigate the expectations of those around you, and honor the person who gave you this gift.
+Your feelings about what you have received may include the wish to preserve the inheritance, prudently incorporate the inheritance into your finances, navigate the expectations of those around you, and honor the person who gave you this gift.

 We understand both the financial and the emotional implications of receiving a large inheritance.
 Because we are comprehensive, we work with you to coordinate your investments, estate plan, tax plan, cash flow and debt, and your asset protection and insurance plan on your schedule and in a way that gives you complete control over the process.
 Timberchase Financial is positioned to help you gain control of your inheritance, make the most of what you have, and make the most of what you have been given.